 Greetings!

-When I was 2 (almost 3) years old, I got severely burnt by coffee simmering on the stove.
-My parent’s & I were at the neighbor’s who were having a farewell party for us.
+When I was 2 (almost 3) years old, I got severely burnt by a pot of coffee percolating on the stove that got knocked over on top of me.
+My parent’s and I were at the neighbor’s who were having a farewell party for us.
 We were to be moving from California back to the Midwest where my parent’s were from before my dad entered the Navy.

-When it happened, I remember seeing my hand reach for a red ball in the corner of the stove & wall & then, nothing.
+When it happened, I remember seeing my hand reach for a red ball in the corner where the stove meets the wall and then, nothing.
 My dad, in recounting the story to me as an adult, said that I went into shock.
-He & my mom drove me to the emergency room.
+He and my mom drove me to the emergency room.
 My dad told this part of the story very dramatically.
-He was driving very fast in a panic & of course got pulled over.
+He was driving very fast in a panic and of course got pulled over.
 He was not happy about this nor with the attitude of the officer but at least he didn’t get a ticket for speeding! : )

 The third memory is of waking up in a hospital crib with something bulky wrapped around my stomach.
 I remember feeling surprised to be there, almost like “Oh!
-I’m back here.”
+I’m here!”

 This is my earliest memory of a spiritual nature.
-I believe it helped to open the door for me between the physical & the non-physical.
-This door has stayed open to varying degrees for the rest of my life as I slowly experienced more & more of the spiritual in the physical.
-I think many of us have things like this happen to us & we wave them away, explain them away, as I did to myself.
-Go back & examine your childhood.
+I believe it helped to open the door for me between the physical and the non-physical.
+This door stayed open to varying degrees for the rest of my life as I slowly experienced more and more of the spiritual in the physical.
+I think many of us have things like this happen to us and we wave them away, explain them away, as I did to myself.
+Go back and examine your childhood.
 What strange, unexplainable memories do you have?
 Maybe you might find a spiritual explanation for them now.

 Love in the Light of God, Dawn